RektifyAI/adv-attack-analysis/README.md

 # Advanced Attack Analysis

 The Advanced Attack Analysis is a deep data analysis repo, uncovering the latest insights on attacks within the DeFi ecosystem.
 Methods such as EDA, web scrapping, Python requests, and API calls are used to retrieve attack specific data.

-This repo equips Sena with the ability to utilize past attack data to perform prescriptive analytics using machine learning as well as building models that will be used as data visualizations in the Sena UI stack.
+Sena has the ability to utilize past attack data to perform prescriptive analytics using machine learning as well as building models that will be used as data visualizations on the Sena application.
 The inception of DeFi is a contentious  subject, but in the advanced attack analysis repo we aggregate attack data from the later MakerDAO and Ethereum days.
 Around 2015, new chains began to emerge to partipate in the decentralized finance industry.

 Attacks recorded from then till now are utilized to make inferences so that a predictions based on data stored in the S.E.A.L. dataset can support Sena protocol's analytical acrchitecture to detect high priority vulnerabilities before they lead to possible attacks.
 The Sena application will give alerts when attacks occur and warning messages when the analytical architecture detects vulnerabilities.